rahulshankariyer/PortolioProject/README.md

 ### 2. Data Used

-For this purpose, I downloaded a Covid-19 dataset from the website <a href = "https://ourworldindata.org/covid-deaths"> Our World in Data </a>
+For this purpose, a Covid-19 dataset from the website <a href = "https://ourworldindata.org/covid-deaths"> Our World in Data </a> was used

 The Covid-19 data that I had downloaded contained various data on Covid Cases, Deaths, Testing and Vaccinations from January 1st, 2020 to November 21st, 2022.
 So I split the data into two Excel sheets -